AlfonzM/HaxeFlixelPlatformer/README.md

 Base code for making a platformer game in HaxeFlixel.

+For additional shoot-em-up functionalities, checkout to `shooter` branch.

 ## Features
 - `Player` class with basic platformer physics
     - Movement